brstf/spookyspaceships/_posts/2020-06-22-emerald_horizon_aar.md

 tags: [rpg, mothership, session-report]
 ---

-This week, I ran another Mothership adventure from [Dissident Whispers](https://whispercollective.org/). _Emerald Horizons_ puts the players at the bottom of an acidic ocean in a filtering facility as temp workers.
+This week, I ran another Mothership adventure from [Dissident Whispers](https://whispercollective.org/). _Emerald Horizon_ puts the players at the bottom of an acidic ocean in a filtering facility as temp workers.
 The situation starts stressful, since the tenured crew of the station view the PCs' temp contracts as a threat, and things only get worse from there.

 #### Characters